What is Enterprise Architecture (EA)? – Details, Frameworks, and Tools

 Enterprise IT personnel

 They will implement it.
-Therefore, when designing EA, this should always consult with enterprise IT personnel to ensure that what is designed can be implemented and will meet enterprise needs.
+Therefore, when designing this architecture, one should always consult with enterprise IT personnel to ensure that what is designed can be implemented and will meet enterprise needs.

 Business analysts